 At Indow we firmly believe that business can be a positive force for good.
-It’s the reason we’re working to make the built environment more energy efficient to fight climate change.
+It’s the reason we’re working to make historic home energy efficiency more available to fight climate change.
 And it’s the reason we partnered with our local Immigrant and Refugee Community Organization to launch We Hire Refugees.
 It’s an initiative designed to rally the business community to declare that refugees strengthen our communities, businesses, and country.

 The idea for this started last April when we were struck by the negative political rhetoric surrounding refugees.
 It didn’t reflect the refugees employed at Indow who are among the finest people we know: Myo, Myo-Naing and Khin, who are from Burma and Ahmed who is from Iraq.
 They are working to build their lives in a new country after fleeing oppression and war.